On Benjamini--Schramm limits of congruence subgroups: Invariant random subgroups and a proof of Theorem

 \section{Invariant random subgroups and a proof of Theorem \ref{thm:main theorem}}

 We now prove Theorem \ref{thm:main theorem} relying on strong uniform spectral gap for congruence lattices.
-Invariant random subgroups are a main tool used in the proof\footnote{See Gelander's lecture notes \cite{gelander2015lecture} on the Chabauty topology, invariant random subgroups and Benjamini-Schramm spaces.}.
+The proof strategy is inspired by \cite{7S} and in particular invariant random subgroups\footnote{See Gelander's lecture notes \cite{gelander2015lecture} on the Chabauty topology, invariant random subgroups and Benjamini-Schramm spaces.} play a key role.

-Associated to any second countable locally compact group $G$ is the \emph{Chabauty space} of closed subgroups denoted $\Sub{G}$.
+Associated to any second countable locally compact group $G$ is the \emph{Chabauty space} of closed subgroups, denoted $\Sub{G}$.
 This is a compact $G$-space with the Chabauty topology and the conjugation action.
 An \emph{invariant random subgroup} of $G$ is a $G$-invariant probability measure on $\Sub{G}$.
 Let $\IRS{G}$ denote the compact convex space of all invariant random subgroups of $G$ with the weak-$*$ topology.